-I am a PhD student in the Digital Signal Processing and Computational Imaging labs at Rice University.
+I am a PhD student in the Machine Learning, Digital Signal Processing, and Computational Imaging labs at Rice University.
 My research focuses on the development, application, and analysis of new signal processing algorithms.
 I am especially interested in algorithm design related to problems in computational imaging, machine learning, and communications.
 I work under the direction of professors Richard Baraniuk and Ashok Veeraraghavan.

-Learned D-AMP: Principled Neural-Network-based Compressive Image Recovery C. Metzler, A. Mousavi, R. Baraniuk.
-Work in progress.
+Learned D-AMP: Principled Neural Network based Compressive Image Recovery C. Metzler, A. Mousavi, R. Baraniuk.
+Neural Information Processing Systems 2017.

 BM3D-prGAMP: Compressive phase retrieval based on BM3D denoising C. Metzler, A. Maleki, R. Baraniuk.
 IEEE International Conference on Image Processing 2016.